md-faizanahmad/MyShop/README.md

 <h2 style="color:#0f172a;">⚙ Customization & Deployment</h2>

 <p>
-This platform can be customized for:
+This platform can be customized and :
 </p>

 <ul>